September 17, 2024

-While many people tend to think of spring as peak allergy season, the reality is that millions of people suffer from allergies all year long.
+While most people tend to think of spring as peak allergy season, the reality is that millions of people suffer from allergies all year long, and the Fall season can be particularly bothersome for allergy sufferers.

 Autumn leaves can also trigger allergic reactions for millions of people.
 While most homeowners find it difficult to keep up with all those pesky leaves, for allergy sufferers, raking leaves presents even greater challenges.
 It can agitate pollen and mold, releasing it into the air, causing allergy and asthma symptoms to spike.